lt2710/Portfolio-of-deliverables/README.md

 # Portfolio-of-deliverables
-A repo to put together deliverables of past projects for showcase purpose
+A repo to put together deliverables of past projects for showcase purpose.
+For raw codes and other files please visit my relevant repository under the same account.

 ## Resume_Langyi Tian_09262019
 My most updated resume, including education, technical skills, past experiences, and relevant projects